Erasmus+ Master Degree Loans

 They were joined in September 2016 by Future Finance Loan Corporation (from Ireland) for Master students in and out of UK.
 The company has temporarily suspended its operations under the scheme and intends to resume in time for the academic year 2018-2019.

 As of December 2016, outgoing students from Turkey can also apply to Finansbank.

-In January 2017, the University of Luxembourg signed up to the Erasmus+ Master Loan scheme.
-By the academic year 2018-2019, it intends to allow Master students to defer payment of tuition fees and accommodation costs for two years.
+In January 2017, the University of Luxembourg signed up to the Erasmus+ Master Loan scheme, followed by the University of Cyprus in February 2018.
+By the academic year 2018-2019, these universities intend to allow Master students to defer payment of tuition fees and/or accommodation costs for two years.

-You have to apply through a branch of the banks, the university or online, submitting the following documentation:
+You have to apply through a branch of the banks, the universities or online, submitting the following documentation:

 - Certificate of completion of the last degree you have completed prior to the Master degree you are applying for